foswiki/ConfluenceToFoswikiContrib/readme.txt

 2. ConvertorConfig.conf

-This file contains various paramters used by harness for successfull run, also various twiki paramters can be be set in here.
+This file contains various paramters used by harness for successfull run, also various foswiki paramters can be be set in here.

 Example: Debug=off
 Please check ConvertorConfig.conf for description of each paramter

-Using genTWikiWeb.pl
+Using genWeb.pl
 ----------------------------------------------------------------
 Note: Login as root on unix boxes
 ----------------------------------------------------------------
 1. Command line execution-
-<basedir>/<src>/perl -I ../lib -I <twiki installed lib dir> genTWikiWeb.pl
+<basedir>/<src>/perl -I ../lib -I <foswiki installed lib dir> genWeb.pl

 Ex.
-Let us assume basedir is /root/confluence2twiki
+Let us assume basedir is /root/confluence2foswiki
-   #cd /root/confluence2twiki/src/
+   #cd /root/confluence2foswiki/src/
-   #perl -I ../lib -I /var/www/twiki/lib genTWikiWeb.pl
+   #perl -I ../lib -I /var/www/foswiki/lib genWeb.pl

-2. genTWikiWeb will convertor all web spaces which are downloaded in <basedir>/xml directory.
+2. genWeb will convertor all web spaces which are downloaded in <basedir>/xml directory.